Stephen-Seo/mpd_info_screen/README.md

 Currently, the dependency "ggez 0.8.1" [fails to render album art](https://github.com/Stephen-Seo/mpd_info_screen/issues/1) on my machines using this program.
 Version 0.4.1 cannot be published to https://crates.io due to this version referring to a git commit as a dependency.
 Once ggez has released a new version with the commit that fixes this bug, this repository will be updated to use that version.

+The `devel` branch has a fix for mpd\_info\_screen not displaying properly when no password is provided and MPD can be accessed without a password.

 ## Unicode Support

 By default, unicode characters will not display properly.
 Build the project with